 17) Mother Georgia (Kartlis Deda)

-If you’ve been to other former-Soviet capitals (Kiev and Yerevan, for example!), you’ll know about the giant statue of a woman, overlooking the city.
+If you’ve been to other former-Soviet capitals (Kyiv and Yerevan, for example!), you’ll know about the giant statue of a woman, overlooking the city.
 Mother of a Georgian is the official name, but it’s mainly known as Kartlis Deda.
 It’s a bit of a trek (even after hiking up to Narikala Fortress!), but this is another of the main symbols of Tbilisi.
 Don’t miss it!

 18) Wander through the Old Town